Keyvandabar/Hexapod-Search-Rescue-Robot/RaspiCode/readme.txt

+I have seperated the Java folder and the Flask folder to better show that the codes bare bones were of other people and edited/manipulated for my own variables and use.

 The code found in this section is entirely made by me with the help of the SSC-32U Documentation found here:
 /*